odiug35/AI-on-the-edge-device/FeatureRequest.md

    I will support and help where ever I can!

 ____

+Is it possible to connect and select an external LED as a flash?
+I have too many problems with reflections.
+(I hope this is the right place to edit XD

 #### ~~#29 Add favicon and use the hostname for the website~~- implemented v11.3.1